Our Privacy Commitments

 We encourage you to read the whole policy, so you will fully understand our relationship.
 To find specific information, here is an outline of where you will find answers to your questions about key topics:

 Do you have any Privacy Policies other than this one?

 What about my family members and other users of my DNA account?
 Does this Policy apply to them?

 Yes.
 You’re responsible for making sure all family members or other users under your account understand and agree to this Policy.
 Get everyone together and talk about it.
-Or, send it by e-mail to make sure they’re on board.
-Hang it on the fridge.
-Up to you, just share it!

 When is information not covered by this Policy?

-When you use a non-DNA Wi-Fi service;
+- When you use non-DNA Wi-Fi services;

 - When you download applications or make purchases from other companies while using our Internet or wireless services;

 - When you go to a non-DNA website from one of our websites or applications (by clicking on a link or an advertisement, for example);

 - When you give your information to another company through a website co-branded by DNA but controlled by the other company;